zivshek/Game-Framework/README.md

   - debug draw set up, but not done
   - Inventory part 2 (displaying apple and mushroom upon picking up)

-### Testing: 5%
 - ImGui - testing the poisonous condition, below is a demonstration of using imgui:
   ![imgui](../assets/imgui.png)